momenton/jyaml/README.md

 [![stability-stable](https://img.shields.io/badge/stability-stable-green.svg)](https://github.com/emersion/stability-badges#stable)

 # JYAML - JMeter Markup Language
- Jyaml /ˈjaməl/ is a markup language for Jmeter allowing Jmeter scripts to be described with YAML.
+ Jyaml /ˈjaməl/ is a framework for designing and building Jmeter scripts with YAML.

  It is designed to make Jmeter scripts easier to
  * modularize and template